 Providing Feedback and Celebrating Progress Focus Statement: Teacher provides feedback to students regarding their formative and summative progress as it relates to learning targets and/or unit goals.
 Desired Effect: Evidence (formative data) demonstrates students continue learning and making progress towards learning targets as a result of receiving feedback.
-Example Teacher Instructional Techniques (Check all that apply) □□ Provide specific feedback to students regarding formative and/or summative data as it relates to learning targets Celebrate individual student progress when formative/summative data indicate gains in achieving learning targets □□ Celebrate as groups make progress toward learning targets □□ Implement a systematic, ongoing process to provide feedback □□ Use a variety of ways to celebrate progress toward learning targets (not general praise) Show of hands Certificate of success Parent notification Round of applause Academic praise Digital media □□ Ensure celebrations involve culturally relevant components □□ Ask students to explain how they use feedback □□ Ask students how celebrations encourage them to continue learning Example Student Evidence of Desired Effect (Percent of students that demonstrate achievement of the desired effect that students continue learning and make progress towards learning targets.
+Example Teacher Instructional Techniques (Check all that apply) □ Provide specific feedback to students regarding formative and/or summative data as it relates to learning targets □ Celebrate individual student progress when formative/summative data indicate gains in achieving learning targets □ Celebrate as groups make progress toward learning targets □ Implement a systematic, ongoing process to provide feedback □ Use a variety of ways to celebrate progress toward learning targets (not general praise) • Show of hands • Certificate of success • Parent notification • Round of applause • Academic praise • Digital media □ Ensure celebrations involve culturally relevant components □ Ask students to explain how they use feedback □□ Ask students how celebrations encourage them to continue learning Example Student Evidence of Desired Effect (Percent of students that demonstrate achievement of the desired effect that students continue learning and make progress towards learning targets.
 Student evidence is obtained during group activities and/or student work.
-Check all that apply.) and/or student work.
-Check an that apply.) □□ Show signs of pride regarding their accomplishments in the class (e.g. body language, work production, quality of work, etc.) □□ Show signs of pride regarding development of mathematical practices □□ Initiate celebration of individual success, group success, and that of the whole class □□ Use feedback to revise or update work to help meet their learning target □□ Surveys indicate students want to continue making progress □□ Actions and responses indicate the teacher is equitable in providing feedback and/or celebrating progress Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply)

-□ Utilize new methods to celebrate success □ Provide additional opportunities to give feedback
+Check all that apply.) □□ Show signs of pride regarding their accomplishments in the class (e.g. body language, work production, quality of work, etc.) □□ Show signs of pride regarding development of mathematical practices □□ Initiate celebration of individual success, group success, and that of the whole class ☐☐ Use feedback to revise or update work to help meet their learning target □□ Surveys indicate students want to continue making progress □□ Actions and responses indicate the teacher is equitable in providing feedback and/or celebrating progress Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply) □□ Utilize new methods to celebrate success □□ Provide additional opportunities to give feedback

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Provides feedback to students regarding their formative and summative progress as it relates to learning targets and/or unit goals, but less than the majority of students are displaying the desired effect.
-Provides feedback to students regarding their formative and summative progress as it relates to learning targets and/or unit goals.
-The desired effect is displayed in the majority of students.
-Based on student evidence, implements adaptations to achieve the desired effect by more than 90% of the students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Provides feedback to Provides feedback to Based on student called for but not incorrectly or with students regarding their students regarding their evidence, implements exhibited. parts missing. formative and summative formative and summative adaptations to achieve progress as it relates to progress as it relates to the desired effect by learning targets and/or unit learning targets and/or unit more than 90% of the goals, but less than the goals. students. majority of students are displaying the desired The desired effect is effect. displayed in the majority of students.